Jergar92/Game_Engine/README.md

 ### INOVATION
 	*We have a bounding box system, which generates an AABB, and with this I create an OBB and two bounding boxes are generated each with its functionality.
+	*You can create GameObject and destroy GameObjects from Hierarchy *You can create Components and destroy Components from the Inspector

 }